Mayonnaisu/manga-image-translator/my_tools/docs/README.md

 > - <mark>`__main__.py` in `/manga_translator`</mark>
 > - <mark>`local.py` in `/manga_translator/mode`</mark>
 1. Download `MIT-updater.ps1`.
-	> only if there is a newer version!
+	> only if there is a newer version.
 2. Move it to your `manga-image-translator-main` folder.
 3. Right click on it > Run with PowerShell.
 4. Wait until you get ${{\color{lightgreen}{\textsf{UPDATE COMPLETED!}}}}\$ message.